 There are times when members of the medical team, nurses included, would commit a grave error in their career, and these errors would bring feelings of inadequacy that are more likely to torture them in secret.

 It is traumatic to see blood, death, and near-miss tragedy brought about by their hands.
-It is never an easy life in the medical field.
-That fact might have haunted Kim into the brink of hopelessness, as she could not bear the thought that she had contributed to the death of the baby she had vowed to bring to life.
+It is never a comfortable life in the medical field.
+That fact might have haunted Kim on the brink of hopelessness, as she could not bear the thought that she had contributed to the death of the baby she had vowed to bring to life.

-The ultimate stab in this type of career is when nurses would see how insufficient their training is for this profession.
-Just like Kim, a performer in the field with topmark appraisals from her supervisors in Seattle Children’s, she has not has gained immunity to making mistakes despite having those gleaming scorecards.
+The ultimate stab at this type of career is when nurses would see how insufficient their training is for this profession.
+Just like Kim, a performer in the field with topmark appraisals from her supervisors in Seattle Children’s, she has not have gained immunity to making mistakes despite having those gleaming scorecards.

 Nurses and doctors would have to expect mistakes to happen along the way, but no one really knows how to forgive them for that.
 Taken into consideration Kim’s progress as a staff nurse, her error was proven as unintentional and not a result of repeated violations of the safety protocols within the hospital.
 It could have been a different story if she was already an employee who was hard to handle, but no, she was not.
 But she was still kicked out.